 Many of the spacecraft components have been reaching higher temperatures over the course of the mission because of changes in the insulating layers on the exterior surfaces of the Chandra spacecraft.
 The ACIS electronics and Focal Plane (FP) temperatures can reach their operational limits depending on the orientation of the spacecraft and the number of operating CCDs.
 The number of operating CCDs and/or the duration of observations is limited for observations with solar pitch angles less than 60° and solar pitch angles greater than 130°.
-Starting in Cycle 15, the CXC has been encouraging GOs to select 4 or fewer required CCDs unless the science objectives require 5 or 6 CCDs.
-Starting in Cycle 20, the proposal submission software will allow the GO to specify a maximum of 4 required CCDs.
+Starting in Cycle 21, the proposal submission software will allow the GO to specify a maximum of 4 required CCDs.
 If a 5th and/or 6th CCD are desired by the GO, they must be specified as optional at the time of proposal submission.
-This is a departure from the previous recommendation of the CXC which asked GOs to select 6 CCDs to maximize the archival utility of the observations.
+This restriction is made necessary due to the difficulty in meeting the thermal constraints, further details are provided in the next section (Section 6.20.1).